 In accordance with federal law, the University must secure a signed authorization which permits the University to obtain background check results from a third-party reporting agency.
 Such authorization shall remain in effect for the duration of an individual’s employment with the University, unless or until employment duties no longer include contact with minors.

+Authorized Adult and/or Program Staff Disqualifications

+The following individuals may generally not be authorized to work or volunteer with a Covered Program is they will be in contact with minors:

+Persons convicted of any sex offense involving a minor;

+Persons who are required to register as a sex offender;

+Persons convicted of domestic violence involving a minor;

+Person convicted of any crime of violence; or

+Person convicted of any crime that the University considers would cause their ability to safely work with minors into question.

+Individuals who do not have satisfactory criminal background check results will be provided with an opportunity to explain the results and give clarifying information before a final decision regarding eligibility is made.

+Exceptions to the above list may be granted with the approval of all of the following Human Resource Services, Chief of Staff, Director of Public Safety, and the Director of Environmental Health and Safety or their respective designees

 It is the responsibility of the Sponsoring Unit, the Program Director, and the Authorized Adult to ensure that this requirement is satisfied prior to the commencement of the Covered Program.